 3. Determine Safety Stock Based on Daily Consumption

-Now, this third step is rather simple.
+Now, this third step is relatively simple.
 The goal is to determine the safety stock based on daily consumption.
-This involves taking the 8 days and multiplying it by the daily consumption of 127 units.
+This involves multiplying the eight days by the daily consumption of 127 units.

 Safety Stock: 8 days X 127 units/day = 1016 Units

 Our safety stock is well below the monthly sales volume of 2550 units.
-This allows us to minimize the impact of the company’s inventory holding costs on safety stock.
-Most companies apply a monthly inventory holding cost of 3%.
-Having this safety stock below our monthly sales totals ensures we mitigate our financing costs of inventory.
+This allows us to minimize the impact of the company's inventory holding costs on safety stock.
+Most companies apply a monthly inventory carrying cost of 3%.
+This safety stock below our monthly sales totals ensures we mitigate inventory financing costs.

 4. Account for Delivery Times

-Deduct Your Delivery Times: If you want to reduce the financing costs on retaining the safety stock, you could always deduct your lead times or delivery times.
-For instance, let’s assume you’ve promised delivery times of a maximum of 4 business days.
-This means you could do 75% of the safety stock, covering 6 days instead of 8.
-If you encountered an order during a stock-out period (during the 2 days you don’t have stock) you would still have 2 days to catch up to your promised lead time.
+Deduct Your Delivery Times: If you want to reduce the financing costs of retaining the safety stock, you could always deduct your lead times or delivery times.
+For instance, let's assume you've promised delivery times of a maximum of four business days.
+You could do 75% of the safety stock, covering six days instead of 8.
+If you encountered an order during a stock-out period (during the two days you don't have stock), you would still have two days to catch up to your promised lead time.

 Putting it all Together: